MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Tell me about yourself

-First of all, Thank you very much for allowing me to be interviewed for this position today, I would describe myself as a resourceful, energetic, and passionate employee who has the skills and qualities to match the job description, previous managers would often describe me as industrious, trustworthy, and someone they could rely on to carry out their duties on time and to an exacting standard.
-I am very ambitious and a High achiever so for example in my last role I helped my company achieve performance improvement of 20% by improving their code base and optimizing database queries.
-I keep myself fit and active outside of work which means my energy and concentration levels are always high, and if you hire me I will take personal responsibility for my ongoing development which means I will always be a highly productive member of your team
+First of all, Thank you very much for providing me the opportunity to interview for this position with your company.
+I would describe myself as an industrious, loyal, hard-working, and cooperative employee who understands how important teamwork and professionalism are in my job.
+I have the background, education, and experience to match the job description, my skills, and experience, have been built upon years of hard-working and commitment.
+My experience includes working on time-sensitive projects, and critical tasks.
+I take ownership of my professional development, I would consider myself to be goal-oriented, result-driven, and, a high-achiever.
+For example in my previous job, I helped my company achieve a performance improvement of 20% by upgrading their code base and optimizing database packages and queries.
+If you hire me I will the type of employee who is always a positive role model for the company, and take ownership of difficult challenges and problems whenever they occur to help the company maintain its position as a market leader.

 ## How do you prioritize your work?